Speak Confidently in English: Practical Strategies for Professionals

 The 5 Practical Strategies for Speaking Confidently

-Instead of this:
+Instead of saying:

 "I was basically trying to explain regarding the situation that happened yesterday...."